• Skip to primary navigation

 • Tortillas - Feel free to make your own tortillas or purchase corn tortillas, flour tortillas, or a gluten-free tortilla brand to suit your preferences.

 • Cabbage (for fish taco assembly) - Save yourself some time buying a pre-shredded bag of cabbage mix, otherwise, a simple cabbage salad works too.
-Whenever I have more time I love making cabbage slaw or cabbage salad here.
+Whenever I have more time I love making cabbage slaw or cabbage stir-fry here.
 If you don’t enjoy cabbage then consider using fresh Romaine lettuce or another favorite leafy lettuce.

 • Spicy Fish Taco sauce - This easy-to-make sauce can be increased with heat by simply increasing the hot sauce.
 You could also buy a taco sauce instead if you like.